-How does a Classroom Observation work?
+How does the Classroom Observation process work?

-An observation consists of four parts:
+An observation consists of multiple parts:

 What are the benefits of a Classroom Observation?